ModestosV/BlackDice/.github/ISSUE_TEMPLATE/user-story.md

-# User Story
+## User Story
-As a user, I...
+As user ?, I want to do ?, so I can accomplish ?.

 Story Points: ?
 Priority: ?
+Risk: ?

-# Task Breakdown
+## Task Breakdown

 - [ ] Task1 (? hrs)
 - [ ] Task2 [Technical Feature] (? hrs)